bitterengsci/algorithm/Machine Leanrning.md

     - Synthetic Minority Oversampling Technique: SMOTE uses KNN to create new instances
 - bias the model to pay more attention to minority class by penalty
 - balanced bagging classifier
+- train the model with major classes, fine tune with minor.

 problem with high-dim classification
 * Curse of Dimensionality: number of training examples we need to cover the space densely, exponential in the dimensionality of the problem; we will never get enough examples; also computational burden